Brightline: Tampa

-As of September 2019, Brightline is in negotiations with the Florida Department of Transportation (FDOT) to lease right-of-way along the Interstate 4 corridor.
+As of September 2019, Brightline was in negotiations with the Florida Department of Transportation (FDOT) to lease right-of-way along the Interstate 4 corridor.
 Brightline was the only bidder to submit a proposal to construct an intercity rail line along Interstate 4, which has been designated for federally funded high-speed rail.
 This would be utilized for an extension of the line from Orlando International Airport to Tampa.

 Potential stops along this route are the SunRail Meadow Woods station and Lakeland.
 The deadline for the negotiations between Central Florida Expressway Authority, FDOT, and Brightline was March 31, 2020.
 In September 2020, the railroad entered into a memorandum of understanding with a local developer to potentially construct the terminal station in Ybor City.

 In November 2020, Brightline and Walt Disney World Resort announced an agreement to build a station in Disney Springs as a part of its Tampa extension.
 The high-speed rail corridor between Disney Springs and Orlando International Airport was projected to cost $1 billion and travel alongside Florida State Road 417.
 As of 2021 the project had yet to secure needed funding, but passenger service was planned to start by 2026.

-Then, on May 5, 2022, Universal Orlando offered 13 acres of land near the site where Universal Epic Universe is being built for a commuter station, as well as bond guarantees.
-This was claimed to promote construction of an extension of Brightline that would include a brief confluence with SunRail between SunRail's Meadow Woods and Pine Castle stations, and lead through Disney eventually to Tampa.
+In May 2022, Universal Orlando offered 13 acres of land near the site where Universal Epic Universe is being built for a commuter station, and bond guarantees.
+This was claimed to promote construction of an extension of Brightline that would include a brief confluence with SunRail between SunRail's Meadow Woods and Pine Castle stations, and lead to Disney, eventually to Tampa.
 They did not mention the existing proposal to run Brightline down SR 417 to Disney Springs, but it did suggest a future SunRail service to Epic Universe, the Orange County Convention Center, and Disney Springs.

-On June 27, 2022, Disney announced that Brightline would not run on their Walt Disney World park property; however Brightline said it would still build a station near Disney World to get riders as close as possible.
+In June 2022, Disney announced that Brightline would not run on their Walt Disney World park property; however Brightline said it would still build a station near Disney World to get riders as close as possible.

-On July 11th, 2025, Spectrum News reported that Brightline is looking to raise $400 million in funding to pay for an expansion of its high-speed rail service into Tampa through the Florida Development Finance Corporation.
+On July 11, 2025, Spectrum News reported that Brightline is looking to raise $400 million in funding to pay for an expansion of its high-speed rail service into Tampa through the Florida Development Finance Corporation.
 If approved, the funds could be used to design, develop and build the new route from Orlando to Tampa.

-On July 15th, 2025, WTSP reported that Tampa's city board has voted unanimously through the TEFRA (Tax Equity and Fiscal Responsibility Act) process to allow Brightline to continue negotiating with Florida Development Finance Corporation.
+On July 15, 2025, Tampa's city board voted unanimously through the TEFRA (Tax Equity and Fiscal Responsibility Act) process to allow Brightline to continue negotiating with Florida Development Finance Corporation.

 Stuart

-On March 4, 2024, Brightline officially announced that an infill station on the Treasure Coast would be built in Stuart.
-The current plan sees the station beginning service by 2028.
+On March 4, 2024, Brightline announced that an infill station on the Treasure Coast would be built in Stuart.
+The current plan sees the station beginning service by 2029.

 Cocoa

-On March 12, 2024, Brightline officially announced that an infill station on the Space Coast would be built in Cocoa.
-The current plan sees the station beginning service by 2028.
+On March 12, 2024, Brightline announced that an infill station on the Space Coast would be built in Cocoa.
+The current plan sees the station beginning service by 2030.